 While it is relatively easy to make and securely provision smart cards, mobile phones are much harder to securely provision and manage.
-That's because the card issuer cannot control them at any point in their lifecycle and also because the phones must support multiple cards belonging to different networks.
-Furthermore, the system requires a complex chain of "trusted" entities, hardware in phones, and a slow multi-step card provisioning process - all of which make widespread mobile payment adoption costly, complex and painful.
-If a card issuers wants to add another factor of authentication for more security, today the entire system would have to change from: NFC chip, to NFC certified POS terminal, to Acquirer back to the issuer.
+That's because the card issuer cannot control them at any point in their lifecycle and also because the phones must support multiple cards with different protection schemes.
+Furthermore, the system requires a complex chain of "trusted" entities, costly hardware in phones, and a slow multi-step card provisioning process - all of which makes widespread mobile payment adoption costly, complex and painful.